 The most disturbing aspect of Joaquin Phoenix’s stunning portrayal is not that laugh.
-It’s how he will get you to weep for the Joker.
+It’s how he will get you to feel sorry for the Joker.

 Joker (2019 Film) Synopsis

 Meet Arthur Fleck, a not-so-funny clown living in rundown Gotham City.
 Bullied, sidelined, even the frequent victim of street violence, Arthur lives with his frail mother and suffers from a neurological condition that causes him to laugh uncontrollably at the worst times.
 After being fired from work for a misunderstanding, Arthur discovers that his mother’s claim of knowing Thomas Wayne i.e. a mayoral candidate and the richest man of Gotham might conceal a larger (and worse) reality.
 His subsequent investigations lead to his pathetic life further unraveling.
 Madness and murder soon become his solace.

 I believe I first got “acquainted” with the Joker when I was seven.
 It was either through the Superfriends cartoons or the Adam West Batman series.
 The short of it, I forever fell in love with the wicked glee of the malicious clown.
 Neither did I ever stop fearing him.
 There is just something that is always so subtly terrifying beneath that pasty face and inhuman grin.

 As an adult, I continue to adore the Clown Prince of Crime.
 Without fail, he gets my vote for best comic book supervillain in polls.
 Here’s the thing, though.
 Fanboy as I might be, I was never comfortable with efforts to imbue him with an extensive backstory.
 Somehow, the more one knows, the less one fears, or is fascinated by him.